tikv/website/content/docs/5.1/concepts/explore-tikv-features/distributed-transaction.md

 ## Prerequisites

-Before you start, ensure that you set up a TiKV Cluster and install tikv-client python package according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).
+Before you start, ensure that you have set up a TiKV cluster and install the `tikv-client` Python package according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).

 {{< warning >}}
-TiKV Java Client's Transaction API has not been released yet, so Python Client example is used here.
+TiKV Java client's Transaction API has not been released yet, so the Python client is used in this example.
 {{< /warning >}}

 ## Test snapshot isolation

 Transaction isolation is one of the foundations of database transaction processing.
 Isolation is one of the four key properties of a transaction (commonly referred as ACID).

-TiKV implements [Snapshot Isolation (SI)](https://en.wikipedia.org/wiki/Snapshot_isolation) consistency, which means:
+TiKV implements [Snapshot Isolation (SI)](https://en.wikipedia.org/wiki/Snapshot_isolation) consistency, which means that:

 - all reads made in a transaction will see a consistent snapshot of the database (in practice it reads the last committed values that existed at the time it started);
 - the transaction itself will successfully commit only if no updates it has made conflict with any concurrent updates made since that snapshot.